Who is writing and who is not?

 Whenever you work hardly to be “someone” you stress your belief, you create disharmony, imbalance, violence…Whenever you create something out of personal interest, “something else” will be the other´s answer to you.

 Your specific way in life is given, but you cannot look for it, it´s nothing you can deliberately find.
 Searching creates isolation and violence.
-Only when you cease “trying to be” and instead, peacefully know yourself in harmony, yes, in swift tacit accord with the other, then and only then, you will find ”your real way”.
+Only when you cease “trying to be” and instead, peacefully know yourself in harmony, in relation – that is, in swift tacit accord with the other -, then and only then, you will find “your real way”.

 It is the natural non conflictual way, something that is both your and the other´s gain.